goauthentik/authentik/website/blog/2023-04-22-monorepos-are-great/item.md

 ### History of repo-based code

 In 2010, software development author Joel Spolsky [described](https://www.joelonsoftware.com/2010/03/17/distributed-version-control-is-here-to-stay-baby/) distributed version control systems (DVCS) as "possibly the biggest advance in software development technology in the [past] ten years”.

 He wasn’t wrong.
-He also, in that same blog, made a great point about DVCS innovation of tracking *changes*, rather than *versions*, which is very relative to the discussion around monorepos versus multi-repos.
+He also, in that same blog, made a great point about DVCS innovation of tracking _changes_, rather than _versions_, which is very relative to the discussion around monorepos versus multi-repos.
 In a bit, we’ll discuss how the frequency and amount of changes can impact your decision on how to architect your repos.

 > 👟 **Sneakerware**: software that requires walking to another machine to manually insert a physical device containing software.

 A brief history of code management takes us from the massive UNIVAC machines to mainframe to distributed client/server architectures, and then continue down the road of distributed systems to tools like Subversion and Mercurial and now today’s über-distributed world of Git.

 It’s worth noting the relationship between distributed code bases and two other important software development trends that came along around the same time:

-- the *Agile methodology* provided a way for development teams to move quickly and efficiently, using the power of distributed code (and sophisticated tools like Git) to collaborate, build, and release ever faster.
+-   the _Agile methodology_ provided a way for development teams to move quickly and efficiently, using the power of distributed code (and sophisticated tools like Git) to collaborate, build, and release ever faster.
-- the use of *microservices*; there’s a corollary (but also perhaps a non-analogy) between the repo structure and whether the software leans towards monolithic or is based on microservices (where smaller, loosely coupled services work together to create an application or platform).
-It’s likely that if you use microservices, you probably have multiple repos, but this doesn’t alway have to be the case.
+-   the use of _microservices_; there’s a corollary (but also perhaps a non-analogy) between the repo structure and whether the software leans towards monolithic or is based on microservices (where smaller, loosely coupled services work together to create an application or platform).
+It’s likely that if you use microservices, you probably have multiple repos, but this doesn’t always have to be the case.
 It’s a [perfectly fine solution](https://medium.com/taxfix/scaling-microservices-architecture-using-monorepo-domain-driven-design-ced48351a36d) to use a monorepo to store all of your microservices code, and thus reap the benefits of a monorepo.

 As it always is with software, and humans, most would agree that our current state in the evolution of repos is working fairly well… but we always push for optimization and further innovation.